Yi-Jiahe/advent-of-code-2018/README.md

 Given a polymer chain represented by upper and lower case characters, determine the length of the resultant chain after a series of chain reactions between adjacent upper and lower characters of the same letter (part 1).

+Remember to not to count whitespace (newline characters) in the input.

 ## License

 Copyright © 2022 FIXME